oddnoc/silverstripe-custom-versioned/README.md

 - Add to your mysite/_config.php e.g.: `Object::add_extension('DataObject', 'Versioned');` (DataObject)
 - Add to your mysite/_config.php e.g.: `Object::add_extension('DataObject', 'CustomVersioned');` (DataObject)
 - Add to your mysite/_config.php e.g.: `Object::add_extension('Page', 'CustomVersionedHolderPage("GridFieldName")');` (Page holding the gridfield with DataObjects)
-- It's important to define $searchable_fields and $summary_fields into the extended DataObjects, because CustomVersioned will extend them.
+- It's important to define $searchable\_fields and $summary\_fields in the extended DataObjects, because CustomVersioned will extend them.

 ### Example 1 - Simple DataObject
 We have a DataObject called DoNews, a PageHolder called PghNews with a GridField named News: